 “Trouble,” I replied.
 “I think it is time for us to depart.”

 “Shouldn’t we stay and fight the Zinji?”
 Taylor asked in objection.

 “No,” boomed another voice, one I recognized immediately.

 “Captain, I’m glad to see you are well,” Erunak said, his voice sincere.
 “I wish I had time to explain, but the creature is attacking everyone within its shell.
 We must flee now before we’re all killed.”

 Taylor looked around and then nodded.
 “You don’t have to tell me twice!”

-We went to work, helping the prisoners as they started following Erunak toward the opening in the shell.
-The whole experience of running around inside a living crustacean was a little overwhelming, to be sure, but when I slipped back into that icy salt water I couldn’t help but wonder if a mucus-filled membrane house really was worse than cold rocky caves.
+We went to work, helping the prisoners as they started following Erisk toward the opening in the shell.
+The whole experience of running around inside a living crustacean was a little overwhelming, to be sure, but when I slipped back into that icy salt water I couldn’t help but wonder if a mucus-filled membrane house was worse than the cold rocky caves.